Psitegrad/Psitegrad-Status-Effects-Rebalance/README.md

 + Slightly increased effects of red and blue poisons on enemy.
 [In time you will master the weapon used against you.]

-+ Merged [Heatnixx' Curse Balancing Mod](https://github.com/Made-in-Abyss-Modding-Community/Modding-Reference/blob/main/mod-directory/heatnixx-curse-balancing-v1.0.md), as it would have created conflicts.
++ Merged [Heatnixx's Curse Balancing Mod](https://github.com/Made-in-Abyss-Modding-Community/Modding-Reference/blob/main/mod-directory/heatnixx-curse-balancing-v1.0.md), as it would have created conflicts.

 + Reduced curse effect time in layers that you've mastered.
 [Those who braved the Abyss long enough to adorn new whistles find their very body twisted by it, yet amidst hardships blessings overflow.]